Insights from the 2021 Top 10 North American CandE Award Winners

 - AI-Powered Recruiting Technologies—Our Top 10 CandE-winning companies are utilizing some form of AI-based recruiting technologies to improve their recruiting and hiring processes 15% more often than the average of all companies (80% versus 69%).
 This is especially true among companies that hire in volume and at scale.

 As I said, we’ll be back to you soon with our other regional Top 10 CandE winners, and the full Candidiate Experience Research Reports will be published by the end of this year and early 2022.
 Until then, you can learn more about how CandE Award winners are chosen and look over the winners from past years here.
-You can also download a copy of last year’s CandE benchmark reports here.
+You can also download a copy of this years CandE benchmark reports here (just released!).